Our Verification Methodology

 1. Source Evaluation: Each incoming dataset is scored for reliability, recency, and completeness.
 Source categories are weighted based on authoritativeness and historical accuracy.
 See Data Sources & Verification Process.

-2. Ingestion & Normalization: Records are standardized across taxonomies, deduplicated, and assigned IDs for long-term tracking.
+2. Ingestion & Normalization: Records are standardized across taxonomies, deduplicated, and assigned persistent IDs.
 Business names, addresses, and identifiers are normalized to support interoperability across systems.

-4. Human Verification: Trained classification analysts review flagged records, validate classification evidence, consult multiple sources, and document rationale for exceptions.
-Learn more on the About Our Data Team page.
+4. Human Verification: Classification analysts review flagged records, validate evidence across multiple sources, and document rationale for exceptions.
+See About Our Data Team.

-5. Cross-System Validation: SIC and NAICS classifications are compared against official definitions, economic rollups, and global reference systems (ISIC) to maintain consistency across hierarchies.
+5. Cross-System Validation: SIC and NAICS assignments are validated against official definitions and hierarchy logic to maintain rollup consistency across sectors and subsectors.

-7. Ongoing Monitoring: Business changes—such as closures, relocations, mergers, and rebranding—trigger automatic revalidation workflows.
+7. Ongoing Monitoring: Business changes—such as closures, relocations, mergers, and rebranding—trigger revalidation workflows to keep classifications current and defensible.

 Key Terminology in Our Verification Process

-• Lineage: Documentation linking each record to its sources, verification decisions, update history, and reviewer.
+• Lineage: Documentation linking each record to sources, verification decisions, update history, and (where applicable) reviewer context.

-• Refresh Cycle: Structured intervals for revalidating datasets (quarterly for extended data, annual for core hierarchies).
+• Refresh Cycle: Structured intervals for revalidating datasets using defined triggers and audit cadence.

-• Change File: A structured comparison indicating added, removed, or modified records between releases.
+• Change File: A structured comparison of added, removed, or modified records between releases to support comparability.

 Outputs of the Verification Process

-Clients and partners benefit from verification in the form of complete, auditable, and classification-ready deliverables.
+Clients and partners benefit from verification through auditable, classification-ready deliverables.
 Standard outputs include:

 • Verified SIC & NAICS classifications mapped to official definitions.